nguyensjsu/sp19-202-game-squad/journals/Week1 - Megha.md

 # Week 1 Scrum Report

 ## Megha Lnu

 ### Finished Last Week

 - Googled online for game ideas
 - We decided on Greenfoot so I re-read the documentation

 ### Planned Next Week

 - Write technical story for a design pattern.
 Decorator Pattern (Decorate gun)
 - Write story about a feature in the game.
-When the gun is given to the turtle and what happens when gun is used to shoot the snakes
+When the turtle eats Lettuce or bug increment the points on Counter

 ### Problems